Who is the judge in a Small Claims Court case?

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Small claims parties can only recover money.
-You cannot seek injunctive relief.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
-This would be called injunctive relief.
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
+The court has no authority to issue an injunctive or equitable award.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This type of relief would be injunctive relief.

 Do I need to hire an Attorney?

 Small claims court litigants in Texas normally represent themselves without an attorney.
 The reasoning behind this is because the amount is $10,000 or less, hiring an attorney becomes cost prohibitive.
 However, you are allowed to retain one if you choose.